 Struggling to stay motivated with blogging?
 Writing a blog post can definitely be a lot of work, especially if it isn’t something you love doing.
 I remember a friend asking me how I do it and keep up with it especially because I don’t exactly write the shortest of posts.
-If we’re talking word count which is all subjective and not really relevant, I’m pushing between 750 – 1000 words simply because I want to give you all I have.
+If we’re talking word count which is all subjective and not really relevant, I’m pushing between 750 – 1500 words simply because I want to give ya’ll I have.

 I say all of that to say, something is motivating me to blog and write as much as possible.
 Today I’m sharing how to stay motivated with blogging.

-One of the things that I really enjoy with blogging is that every post that is put out is from the perspective of the blogger sharing.
-You’re experience with something will not be the same as someone else’s.
-I always make it a point when I explain things to say “for me personally” or “in my opinion” because though I’m sharing something to my community, it is still MY experience.
+One of the things that I really enjoy with blogging is that every post that is put out is from my perspective and my experience in the blogger world.
+Your experience with something will not be the same as someone else’s.
+I always make it a point when I explain things to say “for me personally” or “in my opinion” because though I’m sharing something to my community, it is still MY experience and hopefully that experience is relatable, but in case it isn’t, after learning something hopefully your readers will understand it’s from your life experience.

 Are there a lot of bloggers?
 Sure, but my experience of being an influencer and creator in Los Angeles is different then someone from New York or Europe.
 Heck it’s different just being a black woman.
-Your audience is drawn to you and your creation based on who you are, where you are and what you have going on.
+If you have to remind yourself that it’s your perspective everyday that is okay, but know your audience is drawn to you and your creation based on who you are, where you are and what you have going on.
+Creators second guess their content and blogging all of the time; we are concerned with how it’s going to come off, when really it should come off as you.
+I can’t change my experience for someone else, I can only share it and hope we can find common ground.
+Saying all of that to say, it’s not supposed to look one way.

 Re-read Your Favorite Posts & Your Popular Posts

 What are some of your favorite posts?
 What are some of your popular posts?
 What motivated you to write those posts?
 What space would you need to be in to write something of significance that not only made you happy and made you feel good, but did the same for someone else?
 What space were you in when you wrote some of your best work?
-Was it a specific location you were in, was it being at a cafe getting natural light and buzzing off of the energy of others?
+Was it a specific location you were in, were you at a cafe getting natural light and buzzing off of the energy of others?
+In the beginning I wrote a lot of my posts at work; since we’ve been home, I still feel led to sit at the computer and work.
+I’m fresh, I’m up, I’m already in a work setting so I might as well do something for myself as well.
+Pay attention to patterns and analytics, this is key for understanding what is working.

 My most popular posts and the posts that come up regularly in google searches motivate me to continue blogging.
-While I’m at work, while I’m sleep, while I’m anywhere in the world, someone can search for something.
-If I have that thing to offer, they could find my blog and find me; that pushes me to keep creating the very thing that someone is looking for.
-If you’re not motivated to create how can someone find you and discover what you have to offer.
+While I’m at work, while I’m sleep, while I’m anywhere in the world, someone can search for something that I have to offer and find it and that pushes me to keep creating the very things that someone is looking for.
+If you’re not motivated to continue blogging how can someone find you and discover what you have to offer?

 Your website and your posts are your prize, that is your credibility, let what you’ve created in the past motivate you to keep blogging in the future.